Maternity leave

 An employee can work during maternity leave by using keeping in touch (KIT) days, of which there are 10 in any maternity period.
 There is no obligation on an employee to work these days.

 Employees can choose to be paid for the KIT day or take this as time off in lieu.
 Employees will only receive payment/time off for actual hours worked, but a full KIT day will be used.
-Where payment is due, the employee should complete a KIT day form via Self Service.
-Please note that an employee cannot receive more than a normal day pay i.e. if the work is undertaken when on full maternity pay, they will not receive an additional payment for any hours worked.
+Where payment is due, the employee should complete a KIT day form which is located in HR Self-Service.
+Note: An employee cannot receive more than a normal day pay (i.e. if the work is undertaken when on full maternity pay, they will not receive an additional payment for any hours worked).

 Is there anything I should be aware of following an employee’s return to work?